Treating Depression With Exercise

 Treating Depression with Exercise or Medication?

 Bing happy takes work.
-Treating depressions with exericise can be effective.
+Treating depressions with exercises can be effective.
 Some would even say more then medication.
 But I’ll let you decide that for yourself!

 Depression is a condition where a person has extended bouts of feeling sad, hopeless, discouraged and all emotions related to a general disinterest in life.
 Having these unhappy emotions for brief periods of time (days or a few weeks) most likely is a normal case of “the blues” but extended periods, stretching months or years might be considered clinical depression.
 If a person’s emotional state interferes with their ability to perform normal daily activities, such as spending time with family, going to school or work, or even getting out of bed, it’s likely a depressive episode is occurring.